 Landing pages and forms have the possibility to create quality leads... but let's face it, sometimes they just don't work.

 MarketingSherpa revealed in a recent survey that 56% of marketers think that optimizing your form’s logic will have a very significant impact on your website’s performance.
-46% of marketers went even further to state that the lay out of your form also has a significant impact.
+46% of marketers went even further to state

 You don’t have a whole lot of time to impress your visitors and leads online.
 As a matter of fact, many researchers have suggested that you have anywhere from 2 to 6 seconds to grab someone’s attention and get them to actually engage with your page, so how can you do that?